benpages/netlify_starter_site/src/blog/obsessed-with-social-media.md

 - Leave your phone in a different room at night (or when you’re going to the toilet)

 These small practices will help you reduce your time on social media and slowly build your discipline back up.

-You’re more likely to stick with a habit when you do it right before or after something you already do casually, like brushing your teeth or taking the bus.
-So find one or two things you do daily and get into the habit of stashing your phone away right before or after them.

 <figure>
 <img src="/assets/blog/dumb-iphone.jpg" alt="No obsession with social media with a dumb phone">